Top 10 Busiest Airports in the World

 Overview and Statistics

-London Heathrow Airport (LHR) is fourth out of the top 10 busiest airports 2025, offering a prominent transit route between Europe and the international community.
+London Heathrow Airport (LHR) is seventh out of the top 10 busiest airports 2026, offering a prominent transit route between Europe and the international community.
 LHR airport is known for its widespread global network and serves as a key hub for British Airways.
-Serving approximately 79 million passengers, LHR has regained its position while losing it between 2020 and 2022 from Istanbul airport.
+Serving approximately 3,856,877 seats, LHR has regained its position in the top 10 list in 2026.

 Key Features

-• Passenger Traffic: LHR Airport serves an average of 80 million passengers yearly and anticipates to surpass 2025 with over 81 million passengers.
+• Passenger Traffic: LHR Airport serves an average of 84.463 million passengers yearly and anticipates to surpass it in 2026.

 • Facilities: LHR Airports boasts a range of high-end dining rooms, shopping outlets, luxury lounges, passenger services, top-notch showers and toilets, free Wi-Fi, and relaxation rooms with fitness center and spa spaces.